 I heard all kinds of stories about music legends, civil rights events, and how they grew up in the music business.
 My mentors exposed me to how the music industry’s production, marketing, and politics were changing and evolving.
 That’s why my focus is civil rights history, Black music history, and Black culture, because that’s the life I lived and those are the stories that I heard.
 When I look back at my career, I was always learning, listening, and sharing stories.
 I love stories, and I love sharing them with my students.

-What do you think is causing the lack of diversity in travel and tourism, particularly in the Tour Guide space?
+What do you think is causing the lack of diversity in travel and tourism, particularly in the Guided Tour space?

 LB: I believe it really starts with access to training, personal travel experiences, and the lack of career outreach in our school systems.
 You don’t see a lot of Black, Indigenous, and People of Color in Tour Guide or Tour Director (TD) roles because they just don’t know about those career opportunities.
 When we talk about hospitality, people think about hotels or amusement parks.
 Nobody’s really talking about group touring or explaining what the opportunities there are.